Department of Environmental Protection

 Why Cedar?

 Atlantic white cedar has experienced severe decline across its range, with New Jersey being the last stronghold of the resource.
-However, New Jersey’s resource is extremely vulnerable with less than 25,000 acres across the State.
+However, New Jersey’s resource is extremely vulnerable with less than 25,000 acres across the state.
 Much of this acreage is imperiled by coastal saltwater inundation directly resulting from increasing rates of sea-level rise due to global climate change.

 How We Got Here

 For hundreds of years, swamps with cedar were picked over, so that only the cedar was cut.
 The undesirable wood of gnarled swamp hardwoods (like red maple and blackgum) meant that those trees were left behind, allowing them to rain seeds on cut areas.
-In the places where maple and gum were cut, their ability to sprout from stumps allowed them to grow faster than and overtop tiny cedar seedlings.
+In the places where maple and blackgum were cut, their ability to sprout from stumps allowed them to grow faster than and overtop tiny cedar seedlings.

 What We Are Doing

-Techniques such as seed tree harvests, fencing, and supplemental planting will be utilized to facilitate recruitment of new age classes of cedar within lowlands whose cedar stands have been fragmented from centuries of exploitive land use.
+The New Jersey Forest Service led a rigorous stakeholder process to identify and prioritize suitable areas for Atlantic white cedar restoration on State-owned property.
+Restoration techniques such as fencing, supplemental planting, and several harvesting methods (for more details on harvesting methods see, Silviculture: A NJ Forest Service Pocket Presentation) will be utilized to facilitate recruitment of new age classes of cedar within lowlands whose cedar stands have been fragmented from centuries of exploitive land use.
 The goal of this project is to expand and reinforce the integrity of existing Atlantic white cedar forests in the New Jersey Pinelands.
-This is best achieved by restoring the continuity and connectivity of cedar forests through forest management.
+In order to reach the 10,000-acre goal, it is vital to restore the continuity and connectivity of cedar forests through forest management.

 Young Atlantic white cedar